kackey0-1/ml_handson/2_gcp_ml_products.md

 - System Integration: BigTable and BigQuery
 - Ease of Use: Easy to use
 - Approach: Fully managed, No ops approach
-- Unique For: UI driven processing of data
+- Unique For: UI driven processing of data(cleaning/exploration/preparation)

 ### Dataproc
 With the in-built monitoring system, you can transfer your cluster data to your applications.
 You can get quick-reports from the system and also have the feature of storing data in Google’s BigQuery.
 - Provisioning: provisioning clusters is done manually
-- System Integration: Apache Spark and Hadoop
+- System Integration: Apache Spark and Hadoop(managed Hadoop service)
 - Ease of Use: simple, easy to use
 - Approach: Hands-On, DevOps Approach
 - Unique For: Data Science / ML Ecosystem